Why do children lie?

 Children might lie to:

-- cover something up so they don’t get into trouble
+- cover up something so they don’t get into trouble

-- see how you’ll respond when you hear them lie
+- see how you’ll respond

 When do children start lying?